7 Things You Should Check Before Booking a Private Jet for an Event

 Depending on the location of the event, your airport options will vary widely.

 Remember the golden rule: bigger cities equal to more airports.

-For example, the 120th U.S. Open Championship is set to take place from June 15-21, 2020, at the Winged Foot Golf Club in Mamaroneck, New York.
-New York is a massive city with plenty of airports, giving you easy access to the event.
+For example, the 120th U.S. Open Championship is set to take place on June 15-21, 2020, at the Winged Foot Golf Club in Mamaroneck, New York.
+New York is a massive city with plenty of airports giving you easy access to the event.

 Here are some New York airports where you can land your private jet:

 - John F. Kennedy International Airport (JFK)

 However, if the event is taking place in a less populous area, you might find it harder to grab an airport slot.
 It’s important to take this into account when booking your private charter.